-Lonnie is both a master woodworking teacher and a master furniture craftsman
+Lonnie is both a master woodworking instructor and a fine furniture craftsman

+As a master woodworking instructor and fine furniture craftsman, Lonnie is extremely well-suited to teach woodworking students of all ability levels.
 Lonnie has been woodworking professionally for thirty-six years and teaching furniture making to woodworkers across the USA for twenty-seven.
-He’s not simply magazine editor or tool salesman that works wood occasionally and teaches a few days each year; he has made fine woodworking — and woodworking education — his full-time passion.
+Lonnie is not simply magazine editor or tool salesman that works wood occasionally and teaches a few days each year.
+He’s made fine woodworking — and woodworking education — his full-time passion.

-Lonnie is an expert with hand tools and woodworking machines; he knows how to tune a plane for top performance and he can set up a tablesaw for complex cuts.
-His knowledge base is broad because of his extensive woodworking experience; as a long-time woodworker he has built countless examples of fine dovetailed casework and drawers, carved tables, delicate inlay, sculpted chairs and elegant turned post beds.
+Lonnie is an expert with hand tools and woodworking machines; he knows how to tune a plane for top performance and can set up a tablesaw for complex cuts.
+His knowledge base is broad because of his extensive woodworking experience.
+As a long-time woodworker he has built countless examples of fine dovetailed casework and drawers, carved tables, delicate inlay, sculpted chairs and elegant turned post beds.
+This is extremely evident in the furniture that he designs and builds.

 “There are only a handful of woodworkers in this country that possess both the talents of technical woodworking and the skill of communication.
 Lonnie is blessed with both.
 All his classes have been taught with the highest standards of integrity, confidence and attention to detail.”
 Marc Adams, Woodworker in Indiana